smb-celldevbio/smb-celldevbio.github.io/_posts_drafts/2021-11-29-Rangamani.md

 comments: true
 ---

-In October's blog post, we feature an interview with [Dr. Padmini Rangamani](https://sites.google.com/eng.ucsd.edu/prangamani/home?authuser=0), Professor of Mechanical and Aerospace Engineering, University of California San Diego.
+In November's blog post, we feature an interview with [Dr. Padmini Rangamani](https://sites.google.com/eng.ucsd.edu/prangamani/home?authuser=0), Professor of Mechanical and Aerospace Engineering, University of California San Diego.

 **When did you first become interested in mathematics and biology?**